BeeFox-sys/pleroma-mod-math/README.md

 ## Installation

-just clone this repository into your pleroma-mods folder
+just clone this repository into your pleroma-mods folder and add "math" to your pleroma-mod-loader config

 ## Configuration